AdvancedPhotonSource/cohere/docs/source/for_developers.rst

 Installation for development
 ============================
-The best practice is to create conda environment allocated for the development.
+The best practice is to create conda environment dedicated for the development.

   ::

-    conda create -n <dev_env> python=3.x -c conda-forge conda activate <dev_env>
+    conda create -y -n <dev_env> -c conda-forge python=3.10 mayavi pyqt scikit-image xrayutilities conda activate <dev_env>

 | Clone the latest cohere repository from GitHub.
-This will include the cohere-ui directory with all of the cohere-ui content, such running scripts and example.
+This will include the cohere-ui directory with all of the cohere-ui content, such users scripts and example.

   ::